Compare Cheap Breakdown Cover

 Do you need a breakdown cover?

 Do a little research and you’ll find that most breakdown services these days provide 24-hour coverage and some prioritise lone females.
-A number of insurance companies offer breakdown insurance as a matter of course (and which is all very well but does it give you the specific coverage you require?).
+Several insurance companies offer breakdown insurance as a matter of course (and which is all very well but does it give you the specific coverage you require?).

-If you travel every day for work, commute regularly, take the kids back and fro to different activities each evening or enjoy long journeys at weekends, then it really doesn’t make a lot of sense not to have breakdown cover.
+If you travel every day for work, commute regularly, take the kids back and fro to different activities each evening or enjoy long journeys at weekends, then it doesn’t make a lot of sense not to have breakdown cover.
 Especially if your car is more than three years old.

 Most breakdown companies offer what they call ‘standard cover.’
 This means paying upfront (or via monthly instalments) and getting assistance free when you do break down and have to call them out for assistance.
 You can then look at other types of insurance.